 Celiac diagnosis and treatment helps depression

-Caleb* was so sick that he couldn’t make it to the clinic for his first consultation, so we connected via skype.
+Caleb was so sick that he couldn’t make it to the clinic for his first consultation, so I first saw him via skype.
 He had gut pains, body aches, diarrhoea, foggy head and depression.
 The depression bothered him the most as he was unable to work and could barely function.

-Even though he was 48 at the time, Caleb had to move in with his mother so she could look after his cooking.
-Mum Janet* was very stressed and worried about her son and was committed to doing whatever was needed to get him better as soon as possible.
+Even though he was 48 at the time, Caleb had to move in with his mother so she could cook for him.
+Mum Janet was very stressed and worried about her son and was committed to doing what was needed to get him better as soon as possible.

-We ran some tests and he had ‘leaky gut’ quite badly, multiple mineral deficiencies in vitamin B6, B12, Iron, vitamin D and he tested positive for celiac disease.
+We ran some tests and he had ‘leaky gut’ which was quite bad, multiple vitamin B6, B12, Iron and vitamin D mineral deficiencies, and he tested positive for celiac disease.
 He already had a strong feeling that he had an issue with gluten foods, but because he was so exhausted, he often ate two minute noodles until he moved back to his mother’s house.

-He also drank copious amounts of chocolate milk when he didn’t have much energy, as it was easy and filling, but milk also tested reactive, along with most of the gluten cross-reactive foods and some others.
-His system was so sensitive that every time he tried to take any vitamins he would feel too sick, so we needed to work with food to get Caleb better.
+He also drank copious amounts of chocolate milk when he didn’t have much energy, as it was easy and filling, but the milk also tested reactive, along with most of the gluten cross-reactive foods and a few others.
+His system was so sensitive that every time he tried to take any vitamins he would feel too sick, so we just needed to work with food to get Caleb feeling better.

-Once we knew what we were working with, Caleb and Janet were instructed to go 100% Gluten free and to also be totally free of all the cross-reactive and other reactive foods.
+Once we knew what we were working with, Caleb and Janet were instructed to go 100% gluten free and also be totally free of all the cross reactive and other reactive foods.
 We couldn’t risk any gluten or reactive foods in the entire house in case of any cross contamination, even down to checking all personal care items for gluten.

 That might seem strange, but did you know that wheat protein is used as a thickener in many products like shampoo and creams?
 They all had to be checked and removed from the house.

-I put Caleb onto a diet that was not only food free reactive, but also included foods that would help to heal his leaky gut and damaged microvilli, as well as rich in nutrients to re-build his deficiencies.
+I put Caleb onto a diet that was not only reactive food free, but also included foods that would help to heal his leaky gut and damaged microvilli, as well as being rich in nutrients to re-build his deficiencies.
 Initially we started with some basic broths to help settle the inflammation in his gut.
-The broths felt very calming on Caleb’s digestive system and his nervous system.
+The broths felt very calming for Caleb’s digestive and nervous systems.

-He didn’t have much energy from the broths alone, but he was happy to sleep a lot while his body healed.
+Although he didn’t have much energy from the broths alone, he was happy to sleep a lot while his body healed.
 It took about a month to settle his system from the inflammation.
-Then we added some good fats to build up his calories and give the body more healing nutrients to help him to feel better mentally and emotionally.
+Then we added some good fats such as avocado to build up his calories and give the body more healing nutrients to help him to feel better mentally and emotionally.

-We also gradually added in slow cooked meats to the broth and some low fibre vegetables.
-Note: fibrous vegetables can further inflame an already inflamed, irritated, damaged gut lining.
+We also gradually added slow cooked meats to the broth and some low fibre vegetables.
+Note: high fibrous vegetables can further inflame an already inflamed, irritated, damaged gut lining.